deanpmiller/ANF-Cache-Vols/README.md

 - **Encryption:** Microsoft-managed keys

 [!WARNING]
 > Write-back mode introduces asynchronous persistence to the origin.
+The external origin must also remain less than 80% full.
+> Each external origin system node has at least 128 GB of RAM and 20 CPUs to absorb the write-back messages initiated by write-back enabled caches.
+This is the equivalent of an A400 or greater.

 ```powershell
 New-AnfCache @params